jduquennoy/Log4swift/README.md

 Log4Swift is a logging library written in swift, that is meant to be very configurable both in code at compile time, or using a configuration file at runtime.

 Starting with v1.0.1, it requires Xcode 8.1.

+**A version for Xcode 9 and swift 4 betas is available in branch swift4-xcode9**

 Use versino 1.0 to compile on Xcode 8.0, use version 1.0.0b5 ([tag version/1.0.0b5](https://github.com/jduquennoy/Log4swift/releases/tag/versions%2F1.0.0b5)) if you need a swift 2.3 version.